AnimeThemes/animethemes-webm-verifier/.github/CONTRIBUTING.md

 Unless otherwise specified, any issue that does not have an assignee can be claimed by any volunteer.

 Leave a comment in the issue indicating interest so that the assignee can be designated by a member.
 This is a requirement in Github to allow assignment of contributors outside of the organization by members.

-If further discussion is needed before work can be started, please make use of the `#design` channel on the discord.
+If further discussion is needed before work can be started, please make use of the `#encoding_general` channel on the discord.

 ## Development Environment